mohamadparsasaffar/esp32_deauter/README.md

-#esp32 wifi deauter
-This repository is intended for mischief and acts of sabotage; it was created for fun and for causing trouble across various topics. for using this code you should use the arduino ide and uploding the code from esp32 and after that you should canect to the esp attack panel and the password is "hacktheplanet" and open your browser and search the 192.168.4.1 and you can use the wifi deauter.
+# ESP32 WiFi Deauthenticator

+This repository contains code for an ESP32-based WiFi deauthentication tool.
+It was created for educational and experimental purposes.

+## Setup Instructions

+1. **Install Arduino IDE** - Download and install the Arduino IDE from the official website.

+2. **Configure ESP32** - Upload the code to your ESP32 device using Arduino IDE.

+3. **Connect to the Device** - After uploading, connect to the WiFi network named "hacktheplanet" (the access point created by the ESP32).

+4. **Access the Control Panel** - Open your web browser and navigate to `192.168.4.1` to access the WiFi deauthenticator control panel.

+## Usage

+Once connected to the device, you can use the web interface to manage WiFi deauthentication operations.

+## Disclaimer

+This tool is intended for educational and authorized testing purposes only.
+Unauthorized use of WiFi deauthentication tools may be illegal in your jurisdiction.
+Users are responsible for ensuring they have proper authorization before using this code.